wanjam/WM_utilities/Eyelink/README.md

 Note that this is probably quite specific to our lab.
 Use this in any other lab at your own risk.

 ### Matlab
-The Matlab code consists of five simple functions: `EyelinkStart.m, EyelinkStop.m, EyelinkRecalibration.m, EyelinkgGetGaze.m, and EyelinkAvoidWrongTriggers.m`
+The Matlab code consists of six simple functions: `EyelinkStart.m, EyelinkStop.m, EyelinkRecalibration.m, EyelinkgGetGaze.m, EyelinkControlFixation.m, and EyelinkAvoidWrongTriggers.m`

 A typical workflow in Psychtoolbox would look like this: